SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 ### Remove the standard greeting web part property

 Originally, the Greeting web part had the **greeting** property defined where the user could specify the greeting to be displayed on the screen.
 To adapt the web part to support multilingual SharePoint sites, you need to store multiple values; one for each language.
-Because you cannot know upfront which languages will be enabled on the site, rather than using one static web part property, you can dynamically generate web part properties at runtime.
+Because you can't know upfront which languages will be enabled on the site, rather than using one static web part property, you can dynamically generate web part properties at runtime.

 1. In the code editor, open the **./src/webparts/greeting/GreetingWebPart.manifest.json** file.
 1. Remove the **greeting** property from the **properties** property: